 Wireless technologies have come a long way in recent years, and you don’t need to pay a small fortune to own decent wireless headphones anymore.
 Wireless headphones still have some flaws, though: Bluetooth headphones generally aren’t great for gaming since they tend to lag too much and have poor mic quality, but gaming headphones that use dedicated wireless transmitters lack the portability and versatility of Bluetooth headphones.
 That said, there are a lot of wireless headphones out there and you’re sure to find a pair that suits your needs.

-We’ve tested 129 wireless headphones and below are our recommendations for the best budget Bluetooth headphones to buy in 2019.
-If you’re looking for a more specific type of headphones, check out our recommendations for the best wireless Bluetooth earbuds under $50 or $100, or take a look at the mid-range and budget categories for our best wireless Bluetooth over-ear headphones and best wireless gaming headsets.
+We’ve tested 176 wireless headphones and below are our recommendations for the best budget Bluetooth headphones to buy in 2019.
+If you’re looking for a more specific type of headphones, check out our recommendations for the best wireless Bluetooth earbuds under $50 or $100, or take a look at the mid-range and budget categories for our best wireless gaming headsets.

-The best cheap wireless headphones that we’ve tested so far are the Mpow H5.
-There aren’t very many decent pairs of over-ear headphones in this price range, but the Mpow H5 are Bluetooth over-ear headphones with active noise-canceling (ANC) that are surprisingly well-rounded for the price.
+The best cheap wireless headphones under $50 that we’ve tested so far are the Mpow H5.
+There aren’t very many decent pairs of over-ear headphones in this price range, but these are Bluetooth over-ear headphones with active noise cancelling (ANC) that are surprisingly well-rounded for the price.

-Unfortunately, their noise-canceling performance isn’t very good, as it fails to isolate noise well.
-If you care most about noise-cancelation, consider the Cowin E7, which isolate much better than the Mpow H5, but sound significantly worse and feel more cheaply made.
-All things considered, the Mpow H5 are decent over-ear headphones for most use cases.
+Unfortunately, their noise cancelling performance isn’t very good, as it fails to isolate noise well.
+If you care most about noise cancellation, consider the Cowin E7 Wireless, which isolate much better but sound significantly worse and feel more cheaply made.
+All things considered, the Mpow H5 are decent over-ear headphones for most uses.

-The Anker SoundBuds Curve have a fairly premium look, but their audio cable feels quite thin and prone to breakage.
-They’re also not sweat-proof, and although they have a nice stable fit, they might not survive your toughest workouts.
-If you need more durable earbuds for sports, check out the Anker Soundcore Spirit X. Otherwise, it’s hard to beat the SoundBuds Curve, especially considering their price.
+These headphones have a fairly premium look for their price, but their audio cable feels quite thin and prone to breakage.
+They’re also not sweat-proof, so although they have a nice stable fit, they might not survive your toughest workouts.
+If you need more durable earbuds for sports, check out the slightly more expensive Anker Soundcore Spirit X. Otherwise, it’s hard to beat the SoundBuds Curve.

-Unfortunately, the Liberty Air have worse latency performance than most Bluetooth headphones, which makes them a poor choice for watching videos or playing games on a mobile device.
-However, latency perception varies from one person to another and some devices and applications may offer compensation to make it less noticeable.
-That said, the Anker SoundCore Liberty Air are overall decent truly wireless for most use cases and are one of the best cheap headphones we’ve reviewed.
+Unfortunately, they have worse latency performance than most Bluetooth headphones, which makes them a poor choice for watching videos or playing games on a mobile device.
+Their battery also only lasts for about 4 hours, but their charging case provides up to 12 extra hours of playback.
+Overall, they’re decent truly wireless for most uses and are among the best true wireless earbuds we’ve reviewed.

-If you need something more sweat-proof to handle your most intense workouts, get the Jaybird Tarah.
+If you need sports-oriented earbuds to handle your most intense workouts, get the Jaybird Tarah.
 They’re not truly wireless like the Anker SoundCore Liberty Air, but they have an IPX7 rating for superior water resistance and have a very stable fit that makes them a great choice for sports.
 They sound decent and are compatible with the impressive Jaybird MySound app that gives you access to a great parametric EQ so you can customize your sound your way.

-Unfortunately, the Jaybird Tarah come with a proprietary charging cradle that’s rather restrictive.
-The cradle is not only proprietary to the brand, but also to the model of headphone, so if you upgrade to another Jaybird model like the Tarah Pro, you’ll get another, different charger once again.
-Besides that though, the Tarah are all-around great sports in-ears that are worth considering.
+Unfortunately, they come with a proprietary charging cradle that’s rather restrictive.
+The cradle is not only proprietary to the brand, but also to the model of headphone, so if you upgrade to another model like the Jaybird Tarah Pro, you’ll get a different charger once again.
+Besides that though, these are all-around great sports in-ears that are worth considering.

 The best budget wireless headphones under $150 that we’ve tested so far are the Plantronics BackBeat Pro 2.
 They’re well-rounded, versatile over-ear headphones that support Bluetooth and have ANC.
 They’re fairly comfortable and have a very easy-to-use control scheme that provides great tactile feedback.

 Our recommendations above are what we think are currently the best cheap Bluetooth headphones for most people to buy.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).